 #7 – Track the Right Metrics

 There is no point in running a paid campaign if you are not going to track and monitor the results.
 If you don’t know and understand what you are paying for and that it’s successful, you may as well be throwing your money away.
-There are many inventory software solutions that allow you track the following important metrics:
+There are many online inventory solutions that allow you track the following important metrics:

 - Spend: This is what the campaign has cost you so far.
 You can pick your timeframe (daily, weekly, monthly, campaign-to-date, etc.)